wesleycamargo/azure-docs.pt-br/articles/azure-databricks/databricks-cli-from-azure-cloud-shell.md

 ## <a name="use-databricks-cli"></a>Usar CLI do Databricks

 Agora, você pode iniciar usando a CLI do Databricks.
-Por exemplo, execute o comando a seguir para listar todos os clusters do Databricks que existirem no espaço de trabalho.
+Por exemplo, execute o comando a seguir para listar todos os clusters do Databricks que existirem no workspace.

     databricks clusters list